valkey-io/iovalkey/README.md

 ### Running Commands to Multiple Nodes

 Every command will be sent to exactly one node.
-For commands containing keys, (e.g. `GET`, `SET` and `HGETALL`), ioredis sends them to the node that serving the keys, and for other commands not containing keys, (e.g. `INFO`, `KEYS` and `FLUSHDB`), ioredis sends them to a random node.
+For commands containing keys, (e.g. `GET`, `SET` and `HGETALL`), iovalkey sends them to the node that serving the keys, and for other commands not containing keys, (e.g. `INFO`, `KEYS` and `FLUSHDB`), iovalkey sends them to a random node.

 Sometimes you may want to send a command to multiple nodes (masters or slaves) of the cluster, you can get the nodes via `Cluster#nodes()` method.